This is an arcade joystick I made.

 Step 3: Microcontroller and Additional Electronics

-You could use any microcontroller with HID functiinality (preferably USB, because wired rules), like the Arduino Leonardo (Though its slow), Teensy, or Bluetooth HID like the Adafruit Bluefruit EZ-key.
+You could use any microcontroller with HID functionality (preferably USB, because wired rules), like the Arduino Leonardo (Though its slow), Teensy, or Bluetooth HID like the Adafruit Bluefruit EZ-key.
+In this case I used a Teensy 3.2,

 Take note to wire the switches correctly.
 When you move the joystick in one direction, you are actually pressing the switch in the opposite direction (Move up presses the down switch).
 So the down switch should be mapped to up, left mapped to right etc.